m-hofmann-a9s/irmgard/Readme.md

 This application is part of an exam for the free [anynines Kubernetes Training](https://learn.kubernetes.anynines.com/).

 This code contains refactoring challenges for the training participants.
-It implements the "happy path" only and this is rather fragile.
+It implements the "happy path" - there is little to no error handling - and thus is rather fragile.

 ## Go